ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 : None
 {: spacing="compact"}

-Note that these Values will be replaced by lower ones prior to publication.
+Note that these values will be replaced by lower ones prior to publication.

 --- back